BodruddozaRedoy/Dine-Flow-using-Mern/README.md

 # Dine Flow
 Here user can order their preferred food.
 And manage their order.
-Then user also can add food update their own added food and also delete that food.
+Then user also can add, update and delete their own added food and also delete that food.

 ## Live link: https://dine-flow-9cef9.web.app